BathMASH/MathAltNotes/README.md

 Once this has finished you will find the outputs in the folder filename-180129-1151/built

+When working on linux.bath.ac.uk you can view outputs by locating the folder on your H drive.

 ### If this fails

 If this fails it is because one or more of the formats failed.